-The starling escaped, and flew to its mistress, ed, and endeavoured to fly, but was detained by the arm of her lover; she sunk pale and tembling upon a chair, without the power to speak a word.
+The starling escaped, and flew to its mistress, still repeating, I love Leontine.
+Olympia shrieked, and endeavoured to fly, but was detained by the arm of her lover; she sunk pale and trembling upon a chair, without the power to speak a word.
 Leontine, still at her feet, had no other language but tears; the bird alone preserved the faculty of speech, and, pleased to get to his mistress, a thousand times repeated his lesson.